Ktav Stam

 Ktav Stam (כְּתַב־סְתָ״ם) is the specific Jewish traditional writing with which holy scrolls (Sifrei Kodesh), tefillin and mezuzot are written.
 Stam is a Hebrew acronym denoting these writings, as indicated by the gershayim punctuation mark.
 One who writes such articles is called a sofer stam.
 The writing is done by means of a feather and ink (known as D'yo) onto special parchment called klaf.
-There exist two primary traditions in respect to the formation of the letters, Ktav HaAshkenazi and Ktav HaSefardi, however the differences between them are slight.
+There exist two primary traditions in respect to the formation of the letters, Ktav HaAshkenazi and Ktav HaSefardi, but the differences between them are slight.

 Parchment

 Klaf is the material on which a sofer writes certain Jewish liturgical and ritual documents, the kosher form of parchment or vellum.
 The writing material can be made of the specially prepared skin of a kosher animal – goat, cattle, or deer.
 The hide can consist of: